Differentially Private Federated Clustering over Non-IID Data: Introduction

 \section{Introduction}

-\IEEEPARstart{F}{ederated} learning (FL), as a novel distributed paradigm, enables massively distributed clients to jointly learn a machine learning (ML) model under the orchestration of a parameter server (PS) while refraining the clients' sensitive data from being exposed~\cite{wang2021federated,McMahan2016FederatedLO}.
-FL has received tremendous attention in the past few years as it seriously takes numerous practical challenges into account, including limited communication resources and data heterogeneity and client privacy protection in the learning process \cite{li2022federated}.
-Under these challenges, most FL algorithms follow a computation-aggregation protocol by which the local update of model parameters and server aggregation are repeated in a round-by-round fashion until convergence.
-FedAvg~\cite{CE_DDNN_2017} is a typical one, which improves communication efficiency by adopting partial client participation (PCP) and multiple steps of local stochastic gradient descent (local SGD).
-Nevertheless, the challenge of data heterogeneity where the clients have non-identically and independently distributed (non-i.i.d.) data is acknowledged to be the main bottleneck to FL deployment.
-Numerous efforts have been devoted to analyzing the adverse effects of non-i.i.d. data on algorithm convergence and developing effective approaches to mitigate~\cite{CE_DDNN_2017,Parallel_RSGD_2019}.
-In parallel, FL still suffers from privacy leakage as the clients' sensitive information could be inferred by adversaries through the exchanged model parameters between the clients and the PS~\cite{bagdasaryan2020backdoor, geiping2020inverting,wei2021gradient}, as illustrated in Fig. \ref{fig:fedavg_1}.
+\IEEEPARstart{F}{ederated} learning (FL), as a novel distributed paradigm, enables massively distributed clients to jointly find a desired model through machine learning (ML) under the orchestration of a parameter server (PS) while refraining the clients' sensitive data from being exposed~\cite{wang2021federated,McMahan2016FederatedLO}.
+FL has received tremendous attention in the past several years as it seriously takes numerous practical challenges into account, including limited communication resources and data heterogeneity and client privacy protection in the learning process~\cite{li2022federated}.
+Under these challenges, most FL algorithms follow a computation-aggregation protocol by which the local update of model parameters and the PS aggregation are repeated in a round-by-round fashion until convergence.
+Federated average (FedAvg) algorithm~\cite{CE_DDNN_2017,li2022secure} is a typical one, which improves communication efficiency by adopting partial client participation (PCP) and multiple local stochastic gradient descent (local SGD) updating steps.
+Nevertheless, the data heterogeneity (e.g., non-identically and independently distributed (non-i.i.d.) data) has been acknowledged to be the main bottleneck to FL deployment.
+Numerous efforts have been devoted to the analysis of the adverse effects of non-i.i.d. data on algorithm convergence~\cite{CE_DDNN_2017,Parallel_RSGD_2019}.
+In parallel, FL still suffers from privacy leakage as the clients' sensitive information could be inferred by adversaries through the exchanged model parameters between the clients and the PS~\cite{bagdasaryan2020backdoor, geiping2020inverting,wei2021gradient}.
+As illustrated in Fig. \ref{fig:fedavg_1}, a vanilla FL system includes many clients and one PS, where the uploaded parameters from local clients may be overheard by powerful adversaries.
 The differential privacy (DP) technique has recently gained increasing popularity in enhancing privacy of FL thanks to its algorithmic simplicity, support by rigorous mathematical theory, and negligible system overheads~\cite{li2020secure, dwork2014algorithmic}.